MPhil in Buddhist Studies

 The first year focuses on intensive training in all aspects of your chosen language, without presuming previous knowledge of it, and takes advantage of the world class linguistic expertise available at Oxford.

-Study of the chosen language is complemented by training in various aspects relevant to the study of Buddhism, including historical, literary, and philosophical.
-Teaching happens through lectures and tutorials, utilising the small group practice characteristic of Oxford.
+Study of the chosen language is complemented by training in various aspects relevant to the study of Buddhism, including historical, literary, philosophical and ethnographic.
+Teaching happens through lectures, seminars and tutorials, utilising the small group practice characteristic of Oxford.
+Your training is also supported by a rich provision of visiting lectures, research seminars and workshops.

-This solid base of training is built on in the second year with the in-depth study of important Buddhist texts in the original language in which you are specialising.
+This solid base of training is built on in the second year with the in-depth study of important Buddhist texts in the original language in which you are specialising and an analytical approach to Buddhist studies as an academic discipline.

 You are also required to choose one optional paper.
-Possible options are a second primary Buddhist language (Sanskrit, Tibetan or Chinese) or a paper chosen from a list published annually.
+Possible options are a second primary Buddhist language (Pali, Sanskrit, Tibetan or Chinese) or a paper chosen from a list published annually such as, for example, Buddhist philosophy or Anthropology of Buddhism.
 These optional courses are subject to availability of teaching each year.

 Key stats